alexpolt/alexpolt.github.io/src/lenin-lights.md

   model ( a statue of [Lenin][lenin] ) to get an idea.
 Also try clicking "Per face/Per vertex" button to switch between per vertex/per face lighting.

+  Here is the [post][] that describes what was wrong and how I solved it.

 <div class="webgl" webgl_version="1" webgl_div="shader0" init="load_demo">
   <img class="link" src="images/lenin.png" title="Click to show WebGL demo" alt="WebGL demo"/><br/>